FaisalAlshehri-1/hamsat-jabal/README.md

 * Forgetting the weights used for each exercise.
 * Not knowing whether performance improved compared to last week.
 * Needing a quick and simple way to record exercises, reps, and weights.
+* Not knowing the daily protein target or how much protein has already been consumed.

 Hamsat Jabal was built to make workout tracking easier, clearer, and more organized.